AdobeDocs/experience-manager-cloud-service.es-ES/help/release-notes/deprecated-removed-features.md

 Lista de acciones:

 * Reemplazar el uso de paquetes de `org.eclipse.jetty` con otras bibliotecas de terceros/código propio o
-* Seleccione los paquetes necesarios de esta lista y agréguelos al proyecto.
-Si agrega uno, asegúrese de comprobar las importaciones de paquetes de ese paquete, ya que es posible que tenga que agregar otros de esta lista para completar esas importaciones.
-Si desea utilizar la versión 9.x de estos paquetes, asegúrese de implementar exactamente la versión de abajo y no incruste *y* exporte estos paquetes.
+* Select the required bundles from this list and add them to your project.
+If you add one, make sure to check the package imports of that bundle as you might need to add others from these list to fulfull those imports.
+If you want to use version 9.x of these bundles, make sure you deploy exactly the version from below and do not embedd *and* export these packages.
    * `org.eclipse.jetty:jetty-client:9.4.54.v20240208`
    * `org.eclipse.jetty:jetty-http:9.4.54.v20240208`
    * `org.eclipse.jetty:jetty-io:9.4.54.v20240208`